Geno Atkins: 2011

 Atkins competed for the job as the starting defensive tackle against Tank Johnson in training camp.
 He received the opportunity after Pat Sims missed training camp and the majority of the preseason after sustaining a knee injury.
 Defensive coordinator Mike Zimmer decided to name Atkins and Domata Peko the starting defensive tackles after the Bengals opted to release Tank Johnson on August 16, 2011.

 He started the Cincinnati Bengals' season-opener at the Cleveland Browns and collected five combined tackles and broke up a pass in their 27–17 victory.
 On November 20, 2011, Atkins recorded a season-high six combined tackles and a sack in the Bengals' 31–24 loss at the Baltimore Ravens.
 Atkins finished his second season with a total of 47 combined tackles (26 solo), 7.5 sacks, two pass deflections, and two forced fumbles in 16 games and 15 starts.
 He led the Bengals with 7.5 sacks and tied Oakland Raiders' Tommy Kelly for the most sacks by a defensive tackle in 2011.
 Atkins was selected to the 2012 Pro Bowl as an alternate.
 He was officially named to his first Pro Bowl after New England Patriots' Vince Wilfork was unable to participate due to his appearance in Super Bowl XLVI.

 The Cincinnati Bengals received a wildcard berth after finishing third in the AFC North with a 9–7 record.
-On January 7, 2012, Atkins started his first career playoff game and made four combined tackles and a sack on quarterback Matt Schaub as the Bengals lost 31–10 to the Houston Texans in the AFC Wildcard game.
+On January 7, 2012, Atkins started his first career playoff game and made four combined tackles and a sack on quarterback Matt Schaub as the Bengals lost 31–10 to the Houston Texans in the AFC Wild Card Round.

 2012

-He returned as the starting defensive tackle alongside Domata Peko to start the season.
-In Week 4, he recorded three solo tackles and sacked quarterback Blaine Gabbert during a 27–10 victory at the Jacksonville Jaguars.
-This marked his first career multi-sack game.
+Atkins returned as the starting defensive tackle alongside Domata Peko to start the season.
+He recorded a two-sack game in Week 1 against the Baltimore Ravens.
+In Week 4, he recorded three solo tackles and sacked quarterback Blaine Gabbert twice during a 27–10 victory at the Jacksonville Jaguars.
 On November 18, 2012, Atkins collected a season-high six solo tackles, deflected a pass, a sack, and forced two fumbles in the Bengals' 28–6 win at the Kansas City Chiefs.
 On December 23, 2012, Atkins tied his season-high of six combined tackles, forced a fumble, and sacked Pittsburgh Steelers' quarterback Ben Roethlisberger twice in their 13–10 victory.
+He earned AFC Defensive Player of the Week for his game against Pittsburgh.
 On December 26, 2012, it was announced that Atkins was voted to the 2013 Pro Bowl and received the second most votes of any defensive tackle in 2012.
-His 12.5 sacks ranked 15th in most single season sacks in NFL history.
-Atkins was also a defensive player of the year candidate and received the highest overall grade of any defensive tackle in 2012 from Pro Football Focus.
+In the 2012 season, Atkins recorded 12.5 sacks, 54 total tackles (39 solo), two passes defended, and four forced fumbles.
+His 12.5 sacks ranked tied for sixth in the NFL with Charles Johnson.
+He earned first team All-Pro honors.
+He was ranked 36th by his fellow players on the NFL Top 100 Players of 2013.